 Is Abalone a snail or a clam?

 As a mollusk, abalone belongs to the same family as clams, mussels, sea slugs, and octopuses.
 It is a gastropod, which is defined as a “stomach on a foot,” more particularly.
-It is an ear-shaped sea snail with flattened shells that live in coastal areas all around the world.
+It is an ear-shaped sea snail with flattened shells that lives in coastal areas all around the world.

 Is Abalone venomous?